sjaehn/BOops/README.md

 (0 = full input signal, 1 = full modulator signal).

-### Wah
+#### Wah

-Triangular wave LFO-controlled auto wah effect.
-Set the LFO parameters frequency, phase (= start position), and depth to modulate the filter set with center frequency, bandwidth, and roll off.
+Draw a shape and set the depth to control a bandpass filter to produce a wah effect.
+Set the filter with center frequency, bandwidth, and roll off.

 #### Oops